- Tax agent services regime

 The legislation regulating tax practitioners is principally contained in the Tax Agent Services Act 2009 (TASA), although various transitional issues are separately dealt with in the Tax Agent Services (Transitional Provisions and Consequential Amendments) Act 2009.

-The Tax Agent Services Regulations 2009 sets out the academic qualifications and practical work experience requirements that must be satisfied for a person to be a registered tax agent, BAS agent or tax (financial) adviser as well as various other administrative rules.
+The Tax Agent Services Regulations 2009 sets out the academic qualifications and practical work experience requirements that must be satisfied for a person to be a registered tax agent or BAS agent, as well as various other administrative rules.

 Sole practitioners, partnerships and companies are all potentially eligible for registration as a tax agent under the TASA.
 Individuals or companies acting in the capacity as a trustee are also eligible to register as an individual or corporate tax agent, although no registration can be issued to a trust as a separate entity.
 Partnerships of trustees of discretionary trusts are also viable practice structures under the regime where each individual or corporate trustee is registered as a tax agent and is a partner under a registered partnership.